AngelGryph/MadeInHeaven_ItemPack/README.md

 ## Version History

+Version 4 - May 21 2020
+- Implemented encapsulation, mod immutability and other best practices
+- Converted almost entire mod to using SFO libary
+- Ring of the Lich and Battlecloak of Vycaena are now BG2 only
+- Several new items to play with!
+- Many, many bug fixes...

 Version 3 - December 2 2019
 - Silver Dart and Zilzanzer's Darts now install properly
 - Added component "Improved Skull of Death"